saintgodkyp/PatternLockChallenge/README.md

 # PatternLockChallenge

+## Overview
+- Developer
+  - Youngpil Kim (youngpill.kim at gmail.com)
-## Goals
+- Goals
   - Measure your time to draw a pattern lock, and help to train your pattern drawing
   - This app suggests you a pattern according to difficulty

 ## Target platform
 - Android SDK 28 compatible platform